festybee/festybee/README.md

 - 👋 Hi, I’m @festybee
 - 👀 I’m interested in Data Analysis, Data Sciences, ML and AI
-- 🌱 I’m currently learning Data Sciences
-- 💞️ I’m looking to collaborate on AI and ML models.
+- 💞️ I’m looking to collaborate on Data Analysis, AI and ML models.
-- 📫 I could be reached on saintval@gmail.com
+- 📫 I could be reached on saintvalng@gmail.com

 <!---
 festybee/festybee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.